wpsharks/s2member-kb/tutorials/2015/133-server-scanner.md

 -   Download [this ZIP archive](http://s2member.com/r/s2-server-scanner/) and extract the PHP file: `/s2-server-scanner.php`
 -   Upload `/s2-server-scanner.php` to the root of your WordPress installation.
 This file should be uploaded to the same root web directory that your `/wp-config.php` file is in.
--   Now open your web browser and visit: `/s2-server-scanner.php` for a full report.
+-   Now open your web browser and visit: `http://example.com/s2-server-scanner.php` for a full report (where `example.com` is your domain name).

 _**NOTE:** If you log into your WordPress Dashboard as an Administrator before running the s2Member Server Scanner, some additional functionality is made possible—like the ability to send test emails from your server._